FS Hussain: 1965 War

 With the onset of the war, Group Captain F.S.
 Hussain was now a senior commander at AHQ.
 Air Marshal Nur Khan, the Commander-in-Chief, formed a committee led by FS Hussain to review and improve operational plans.

 The committee was tasked with gaining local air superiority to support the Pakistan Army and prevent the Indian Air Force (IAF) from aiding the Indian Army, recommending methods to neutralise the IAF's numerical superiority, plan for efficient defence of air bases and maximum support for the army, propose strategies for enemy harassment without compromising PAF effectiveness, and ensure logistical plans supported operational goals.

 After the committee's deliberations, Nur Khan made several key decisions.
-He concentrated the PAF around Sargodha and Peshawar, leaving one squadron for Karachi's air defence, and planned to fight the air superiority battle by defending PAF Station Sargodha to maximise force economy and safeguard key assets.
+He concentrated the PAF around Sargodha and Peshawar, leaving one squadron for the air defence of Karachi, and planned to fight the air superiority battle by defending PAF Station Sargodha to maximise force economy and safeguard key assets.
 He ordered immediate attacks on Indian air bases after hostilities began, to destroy IAF aircraft on the ground and provoke retaliatory attacks where the PAF's defences were strongest.
 Airborne commandos were to be deployed to sabotage IAF bases on the first night of conflict, and the number of missions per aircraft per day was to be increased to reduce the disparity in air power.

 Nur Khan also planned for combat air patrols using a combination of F-104 Starfighters and F-86 Sabres, both armed with AIM-9 Sidewinder missiles, and ensured that air defense measures were fully operational in anticipation of hostilities.
 At least one squadron was to be maintained for close support of the Army.
 He ordered repeated single bomber raids on enemy air bases to keep them under constant alert, and directed the use of training and non-operational aircraft for night attacks on enemy logistics and troop concentrations.

 The PAF's concern about its lack of night-time air defence led Nur Khan to assign FS Hussain to Peshawar to develop night interception techniques using the F-86 Sabre.
 Success came with the integration of Sidewinder missiles on the F-86.
 Though this was a temporary solution aimed more at deterring the IAF Canberra crews than ensuring their interception, it proved effective.
 Achieving visual contact at night was nearly impossible, and the missile's tone was not always a reliable lock-on indicator.
 Despite these limitations, the F-86's role as a night-fighter was validated by at least one confirmed victory against an IAF English Electric Canberra.